 - Schwarzenbach Falls – Nunavut, Baffin Island.
 These 520 meters tall falls (tallest single drop – around 200 meters) are special due to their location: they are possibly the most remote and the most northern large falls in world.

 - Skookumchuck Rapids – British Columbia.
 Powerful marine rapids at the entrance of Sechelt Inlet.
-During the tides the difference of seawater level can exceed 2 meters and seawater here flows with a speed up to 33 km/h.
+During the tides, the difference of seawater level can exceed 2 meters and seawater here flows with a speed up to 33 km/h.

 - Takakkaw Falls – British Columbia.
 These are very beautiful falls with a total height of 380 meters and the highest drop at 260 meters.

 - Virginia Falls – Northwest Territories.
 Last primeval large waterfall in North America.
-Here the powerful South Nahanni falls 90 meters, width of falls reaches 259 m.
+Here the powerful South Nahanni falls 90 meters, the width of falls reaches 259 m.
 Some 120 m tall spire of rock – Mason’s Rock – stands in the middle of the falls.

 - Wapta Falls – British Columbia.
-One of most powerful falls in Canada, Kicking Horse River here falls some 30 meters high, width of waterfall 150 m.
+One of most powerful falls in Canada, Kicking Horse River here falls some 30 meters high, the width of waterfall 150 m.

 - Banff Springs – Alberta.
 Nine sulfurous thermal springs, contain species of endemic freshwater snail Physella johnsoni.